Money will help high need veterans with video services and access to internet at Brighton Marine’s partnership in supportive permanent housing

 The project, in partnership with Soldier On, an experienced provider of permanent, supportive and sustainable housing, provides 25 modern units in a transit-oriented location for qualifying veterans.

-“Brighton Marine views this gracious gift to veterans by Comcast as an example of community partners working together to improve the lives of our area veterans and families,” said Bob Notch, program development office for Brighton and a retired colonel with the U.S. Army.
+“Brighton Marine views this gracious gift to veterans by Comcast as an example of community partners working together to improve the lives of our area veterans and families,” said Bob Notch, former program development office for Brighton and a retired colonel with the U.S. Army.
 “Having access to internet and cable TV is something most of us take for granted, yet for some, it’s out of reach.
 This gift will make life for our veterans a little easier and more enjoyable.”

 The social and video services that will accompany the 25 units of permanent housing for high-need veterans are the result of a partnership with Soldier On and the Veterans Administration.
 The video conferencing capability in each unit – also referred to as connected care or telehealth – will allow private and group counseling as well as training between Soldier On staff and the veteran residents.
 This innovative approach to veteran social support will augment in-person support and allow veterans access to services in a comfortable environment.
 An added benefit is to help these veterans become computer literate and internet savvy.